Who doesn't love a great pizza? Most Americans do, as 41% eat pizza weekly, and 68% order pizza to go at least once a month.

 Perhaps it's the food's ability to maintain a classic feel combined with a modern flare of new flavor.
 Somehow, pizza has managed to stay stapled in American food culture while adapting to the times and being subjected to countless new pizza trends.

-Now that we're a quarter of the way through 2017, let's take a look at this year's most notable pizza trends and how restaurants and pizzerias can decide their best course of action.
+Now that we're a half way through 2018, let's take a look at this year's most notable pizza trends and how restaurants and pizzerias can decide their best course of action.

 1) The Rise of Square Pizza